thetruejard/LardRenderQueue/README.md

 ## Features

-This is a list of features to be implemented by the time of the script's first usable version.
+The following features are complete and ready for use.

+- Render `.blend` files (animations only)
+- Queue multiple renders
+- Pause and resume renders

+The following features are NOT yet complete and ready for use.

-- Render `.blend` files, including still images and animations
+- Render `.blend` files (still images)
 - Bake all dynamics in `.blend` files
-- Queue multiple renders/bakes and modify the order in which they are queued
+- Modify the order in which tasks are queued
 - Detect when renders/bakes have failed and report the corresponding exit codes from Blender
-- Pause and resume renders (animations only) and bakes (if possible) for user convenience
+- Pause and resume bakes (if possible)

 ---

 ## Getting Started

-The script is developed with Python 3.7 but may work with earlier versions.
+The script is developed with Python 3.7 but may work with other versions.

 Blender must be installed and in your `PATH` such that it is accessible via the command line. bpy updates along with Blender so it is recommended to use a relatively recent version.